-Section 10.3 Family and Medical Leave.
-Up to eighteen weeks of unpaid leave will be granted in a rolling twelve (12) month period (a rolling twelve (12) month period as measured backwards from the date an employee starts Family and Medical Leave).
+b.
+Prior to January 1, 2018, all employees shall receive "consecutive" KCFML benefits, which provides up to eighteen weeks of unpaid leave will be granted in a rolling twelve (12) month period (a rolling twelve (12) month period as measured backwards from the date an employee starts Family and Medical Leave).
 Family and Medical Leave benefits shall be as provided in the King County Family and Medical Leave Ordinance (KCC 3.12.220 and Personnel Guidelines 14.4.5) and administered in accordance with the King County Personnel Guidelines.
 The County agrees to maintain existing Family and Medical Leave benefits during the terms of this Agreement.
 The employing Department will maintain its contribution for health benefits for the employee during the period of family and medical leave.
 Employees may use sick leave and other paid leave for family medical reasons as provided by federal law, King County Code (KCC 3.12.220) and the Washington Family Care Act (RCW 49.12.265 - 49.12.370) and amendments thereto.
 As between KCC 3.12.220 and the Washington Family Care Act (WFCA), where the WFCA provides greater benefits to the employee, the provisions of the WFCA shall govern.
 Otherwise, KCC 3.12.220 shall apply.
+Effective January 1, 2018, all terms in Section 10.3 (b) shall expire and be replaced by Section 10.3 (a).